IkramSen/dag-analyzer/code_gen/README.md

 Two tasks or more may read/write the same data structures.
-If the shared buffers are explicitly mentionned, there read/write operations and accesses are generated by our code generator.
+If the shared buffers are explicitly mentioned, there read/write operations and accesses are generated by our code generator.

 For example, we define here a communication between **v1** and **v2** of a buffer called **buff** compound of 10 int elements.
-Buffers are declared as gloval variables as well as their protection semaphores if they are defined.
+Buffers are declared as global variables as well as their protection semaphores if they are defined.